Ugadi

-Ugādi (ఉగాది) or Yugādi (ಯುಗಾದಿ), also known as Samvatsarādi (lit. 'beginning of the year'), is the first day of the year on the Hindu calendar.
-It is traditionally celebrated by the Telugu people and the Kannadigas in the Indian states of Andhra Pradesh, Telangana, Karnataka, Tamil Nadu, as well as by diasporan communities elsewhere.
-The cycle consists of 60 years—each year individually named.
-It is observed on the first day of the Hindu lunisolar calendar month of Chaitra.
-This typically falls in late March or early April of the Gregorian calendar.
-It also sometimes falls on the day after Amavasya with the 27th Nakshatra Revati.
-Ugadi Day is pivoted on the first new moon after the March equinox.
+Ugādi (ఉగాది), Yugādi (युगादि, ಯುಗಾದಿ) or also known as Saṁvatsarādi (संवत्सरादि), is the first day of the year on the Hindu calendar.
+It is traditionally celebrated by the Kannadigas and Telugu people in the Indian states of Andhra Pradesh, Karnataka and Telangana, in some parts of Tamil Nadu and Kerala, as well as by diaspora communities elsewhere.
+The year is part of the traditional sixty-year cycle (known as the Samvatsara), with each having a unique Sanskrit name.
+The festival is observed on Chaitra Śukla Pratipadā, the first tithi (lunar day) of the waxing fortnight in the Hindu lunisolar month of Chaitra.
+According to Brahma Purana, this day is marks Sṛṣṭyādi, the anniversary of the beginning of cosmic creation by Brahma.
+In the Gregorian calendar, it typically falls in late March or early April which coincides with the beginning of the spring (Vasanta Ṛtu).

 The day is observed by drawing colourful patterns on the floor called Muggulu/Rangoli, mango leaf decorations on doors called torana, buying and giving gifts such as new clothes, giving charity to the poor, oil massages followed by special baths, preparing and sharing a special food called pachadi, and visiting Hindu temples.
 The pachadi is a notable festive food that combines all flavors sweet, sour, salty, bitter, astringent, and piquant.
 In Kannada and Telugu harvest traditions, it is a symbolic reminder that one must expect all flavors of experiences in the coming new year and make the most of them.
 Followers of the Souramana calendar system observe Ugadi in Karnataka, when the sun transits into the Aries constellation, which is also the festival of Baisakhi and is locally known as Souramana Ugadi or Mesha Sankranti.

 Ugadi has been an important and historic festival of the Hindus, with medieval texts and inscriptions recording major charitable donations to Hindu temples and community centers on this day.
 The same day is observed as a New Year by Hindus in many other parts of India, such as Gudi Padwa in Maharashtra, Goa, and is a national public holiday in Mauritius.
+It is also a public holiday in Indonesia as Hindu Saka New Year which celebrated widely in Bali as Nyepi.

 Etymology

-The name Yugadi or Ugadi is derived from the Sanskrit words yuga (age) and ādi (beginning): "the beginning of a new age."
-Yugadi or Ugadi falls on "Chaitra Shudhdha Paadyami," or the first day of the bright half of the Indian month of Chaitra.
-This generally falls in late March or early April of the Gregorian calendar.
+The term Ugadi is a Tadbhava (vernacular phonetic evolution) derived from Sanskrit compund Yugādi (युगादि), formed by Sandhi: yuga (period, cycle, or epoch) and ādi (commencement or origin).
+This translates to 'the beginning of new astronomical cycle or year'.
+It is formally designated as Saṁvatsarādi (beginning of the Samvatsara).

+Epigraphical records from the Chalukya dynasty, Kakatiya dynasty, and the Vijayanagara Empire show extensive royal grants, land endowments (dāna), and provisions for chattras (free feeding houses).
+These were done especially on Yugādi to honor and celebrate the commencement of new religious year.

 The Telugu people use the term Ugadi (ఉగాది), and the Kannadigas use the term Yugadi (ಯುಗಾದಿ) for this festival.